nickmuse/legion/test.md

 <p>co-coaches Esco and Shoe</p>
 </div>

 The elephant in the room was making peace with the Jimmy as a stretch goal.
 Realistically, this franchise may still have to walk the lengths of the Neighborhood Road to get there.
-That said, if your goal is to get to the Sandbar, you're still gonna have to pass Oakwood Deli.
+That said, if your goal is to get to the Sandbar, first you gotta pass Oakwood Deli.
 And if you're not coppin an egg sandwich while you're there, then I don't trust you.

-We were on thin ice from the beginning and desperately needed to pick our battles.
+I don't have a deep background in football.
+I grew up watching hockey, and that's enough to get under the skin of any grown man participating in this league.
+We were on thin ice from the beginning, but desperately needed to pick our battles.
 The league voted against Esco and I donning the ill matching suits at the Draft Party.
-I suspect this was out of fear of their own suit-game looking gout in comparison, but more importantly a show of force.
-We ignored the shit out of that motion, and drafted pretty much as we had planned to, with one major exception: The projected second-round Frank Semisa pick was not available when the time came.
+I suspect this was out of fear of their own suit-game looking gout in comparison, but more symbolically, a show of force.
+We ignored the shit out of that motion, and drafted pretty much as we had planned to.
+With one major exception: The projected second-round Frank Semisa pick was not available when the time came.

 <div class="photo">
 <img src="https://lh3.googleusercontent.com/pljwyujs0Sor_ALbnPCdRQfvrdX8dHpF38sx9SdF0YspJtEzI4K6fIYqVtugWMXRGyLAU2qz-M9cexU4CkOpl-mqxxXW8xnQ9LZyNjM95E6BN29MwkRRNen4snU0L1wAiud3kkOSwA=w2400">